 It’s the perfect day out for avid animal lovers, and the park´s “Zooimmersion” habitat design enables park visitors to make contact with the animals through safety barriers invisible to the human eye.

-There are shops and restaurants throughout the park, and picnic areas are provided.
-The attraction opens for the 2019 summer season on Friday 1st March.
+There are shops and restaurants throughout the park, and picnic areas are provided for guests who prefer to cater to their own needs.

 Just 4 km’s from Santa Pola’s bleached white sandy beaches, the Island of Tabarca is a small island located eastward of the Costa Blanca coastline.

 The historic island is just a 40-minute boat trip away from Torrevieja, and after the cosmopolitan and vibrant modern ambience of the city, you´re likely to feel like you have stepped back in time.

 The island is renowned for its fabulous clear waters, sandy beaches, and the coves and cliffs that surround the island.

 Enjoy your journey to the island from Torrevieja on a glass-bottomed boat, visit the lighthouse or explore the historic buildings such as the fort, and finish your day with a visit to pirate-themed cafes, bars or restaurants and taste some traditional Spanish seafood.